ORION¶

 SET_ECLIPSE true

 IDLE transitions to MEASURE (eclipse = imaging on battery).
-You will see:
+In the Events tab (or in flight_segment/orion/logs/<latest-one>/event.log), you will see:

 Observe autonomous capture and inference¶

-Every 65 seconds, CameraManager fetches a Mapbox satellite tile, fuses GPS, and dispatches to the VLM.
-Watch for:
+Every 85 seconds, CameraManager fetches a Mapbox satellite tile, fuses GPS, and dispatches to the VLM.
+Watch for the following in Events tab (or in flight_segment/orion/logs/<latest-one>/event.log):

 ImageDispatched: image captured at Lat/LonInferenceComplete: VLM result:HIGH,MEDIUM, orLOWwith reasoning and inference time